Who Increases Emergency Department Use? New Insights from the Oregon Health Insurance Experiment: Methods

-The weights, $\alpha_i(X)$, come from the causal forest as an average of tree-based neighborhoods around each point $x$.\footnote{The weights are obtained by first growing $B$ trees using the standard Classification and Regression Tree (CART) algorithm.
-Unlike traditional CART, splits at the parent nodes are chosen to maximize heterogeneity in $\tau(X)$ estimates.
-Each tree marks observations that fall in the same leaf as $x$ and gives them a positive weight.
-The similarity weights $\alpha_i(X)$ measure how often an observation falls in the same neighborhood (``leaf'') as $x$.
-The forest-based algorithm then averages over the $B$ tree-based neighborhoods to obtain $\alpha_{i}(X)$ which are then used to fit the estimation equations in \eqref{localnn}.} \citet{athey2019generalized} show that using the data-adaptive forest-based weights, $\alpha_i(X)$, in equation \eqref{localnn} yields consistent and asymptotically normal estimates of $\tau(X)$.
+Part of the innovation in \citet{athey2019generalized} is to use random forests to estimate the weight, $\alpha_i(X)$, needed for the solution to the heterogeneous estimating equation in \eqref{localnn}.
+The weights are obtained by first growing $B$ trees using the standard regression tree algorithm.
+However, unlike traditional regression trees, the splits at the parent nodes are chosen to maximize heterogeneity in $\tau(X)$.
+For each tree, the observations that fall in the same leaf as $x$ are marked and given a positive weight.
+The forest-based algorithm then averages over the $B$ tree-based neighborhoods to obtain $\alpha_{i}(X)$, which are then used to fit the estimating equations in \eqref{localnn}.
+Thus, the similarity weight $\alpha_i(X)$ measures how often an observation falls in the same neighborhood (leaf) as $x$. \citet{athey2019generalized} show that using the forest-based weights in equation \eqref{localnn} yields consistent and asymptotically normal estimates of $\tau(X)$.

 We note some key implementation details.
-We grow all forests using 100,000 trees and sample half the data to build each tree.
-Tree building relies on further subsample splitting based on the honesty principle, using half of the sampled data to determine the tree splits and the other half for estimation.
-Since this may result in empty leaves, we prune these empty leaves so that each tree can handle all test points.
-We determine the number of variables considered at each split point using the default rule-of-thumb.
-For inference, the variance of the forest-based $\widehat{\tau}(X)$ are constructed using the bootstrap of little bags \citep{athey2019generalized,SextonLaake2009}.
+We grow all forests using 100,000 trees and randomly sample half the data to build each tree.
+Tree building relies on further subsample splitting based on the honesty principle, which is the idea that different sub-samples should be used to determine tree splits and estimate the within-leaf treatment effects to reduce bias \cite{wager2018estimation}.
+Here, we use half of the sampled data to determine the tree splits and the other half for estimation.
+For each randomly drawn subsample, we must also randomly select some covariates to build each tree.
+We use the default rule-of-thumb to determine the number of variables considered at each split point.
+That is, if $p$ is the number of covariates, then the number of variables used in each split is the minimum of $(\sqrt{p} + 20)$ and $p$.
+For inference, the variance of the forest-based $\widehat{\tau}(X)$ is constructed using the bootstrap of little bags, which amounts to training trees in small groups and comparing $\widehat{\tau}(X)$ predictions within and across those groups \citep{athey2019generalized,SextonLaake2009}.
 We cluster standard errors at the household level.

-After obtaining the nonparametric estimates of $\tau(X)$, we aggregate them to get a doubly robust estimate of the average impact using augmented inverse probability weighting (AIPW).
-Similarly, we can obtain doubly robust GATE estimates for specific subgroups defined by one or more covariates.
-We compute a variable importance ranking of all covariates used in growing the forest based on the number of times the variable is split upon weighted by the tree depth of the split.
-This measure yields valuable insights into which covariates are most important for driving treatment effect heterogeneity.